iotaledger/integration-services/api/usage-audit-trail-bridge.md

 ## Ecommerce-Audit Trail Bridge APIs Definition

 The list of provided APIs is shown in figure below.
 Endpoints which are currently not available are marked in grey.
+> The api currently allows only one subscriber to a channel which is able to read and write from/to the channel.
+Also the author is able to read and write from/to the channel.

 ![ecommerce-audit-trail-bridge](./src/assets/diagrams/ecommerce-audit-trail-bridge.jpeg)